-The beauty of pasta Alla Norma is in its simplicity, consisting only of tossed sliced eggplant and pasta (usually spaghetti) served with a rich tomato sauce and topped with grated ricotta salata cheese.
-The eggplant is normally fried, but you can saute it as called for in this recipe if you prefer to avoid frying food.
+The beauty of Pasta alla Norma is in its simplicity, consisting only of tossed sliced eggplant and pasta (usually spaghetti) served with a rich tomato sauce and topped with grated ricotta salata cheese.
+The eggplant is normally fried, but you can sauté it as called for in this recipe if you prefer to avoid frying food.
 The end result is a delicious vegetarian meal that can be prepared in about forty-five minutes.

 If Sicily were an independent country, caponata would undoubtedly be its national dish.
 It’s certainly considered by many to be the region’s signature dish, which is fitting given how well it encapsulates Sicilian cuisine and culture more broadly.
 Just like Sicily itself, caponata incorporates influences from Spain and the Arab world, and is a mixture of several different ingredients.

 This recipe is the classic, vegetarian version of the dish eaten by ordinary Sicilians, best described as a tasty eggplant, pine nut, tomato, and celery salad, although there is more to the dish than that!
 In the past, wealthy Sicilians threw in pear slices, fish, and even octopus.
 You’re welcome to add ingredients by all means, as long as you try this Sicilian classic!

 Eggplants are a pretty big deal in some parts of Italy.
 This is particularly true of Calabria, the rugged peninsula that makes up the ‘toe’ of the ‘boot’ of Italy.
 There, eggplants are a cornerstone ingredient in several traditional Italian eggplant recipes, from side snacks to main courses.